Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

   }
 }
 ```
-A commercetools payment with `makePaymentResponse` field with the response above:
+A commercetools payment example with `makePaymentResponse` field with the response above:
 ```json
 {
   "custom": {